openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

 .. figure:: figures/starlingx-deployment-options-duplex.png
    :scale: 50%
-   :alt: All-In-One Duplex Deployment Configuration
+   :alt: All-In-One Duplex deployment configuration

-   *All-In-One Duplex Deployment Configuration*
+   *All-In-One Duplex deployment configuration*

 This two node cluster enables:

-- High Availability Services running on the Controller Function across the two physical servers in either Active/Active or Active/Standby mode.
+- High availability services running on the controller function across the two physical servers in either active/active or active/standby mode.
-- Storage Function running on top of LVM on single second disk, DRBD-sync'd between the servers.
+- Storage function running on top of LVM on single second disk, DRBD-sync'd between the servers.
-- Virtual Machines being scheduled on both Compute Functions.
+- Virtual machines being scheduled on both compute functions.

 A All-In-One Duplex deployment provides protection against overall server hardware fault.
 Should an overall server hardware fault occur:

-- All Controller High Availability Services go Active on remaining healthy server.
+- All controller high availability services go active on remaining healthy server.
-- All Virtual Machines are recovered on remaining healthy server.
+- All virtual machines are recovered on remaining healthy server.

 The All-In-One Duplex deployment solution is required for a variety of special case situations, for example:

-- Small amount of Cloud Processing/Storage.
+- Small amount of cloud processing/storage.
 - Protection against overall server hardware fault.

 **************************
-All-In-One Duplex Extended
+All-In-One Duplex extended
 **************************

-The All-In-One Duplex Extended deployment option extends the capacity of the All-In-One Duplex Deployment by adding up to four Compute Nodes to the deployment.
+The All-In-One Duplex Extended deployment option extends the capacity of the All-In-One Duplex deployment by adding up to four compute nodes to the deployment.
 The extended deployment option provides a capacity growth path for someone starting with an All-In-One Duplex deployment.

-With this option, virtual machines can be scheduled on either of the All-In-One Controller Nodes and/or the Compute Nodes.
+With this option, virtual machines can be scheduled on either of the all-in-one controller nodes and/or the compute nodes.

 .. figure:: figures/starlingx-deployment-options-duplex-extended.png
    :scale: 50%
    :alt: All-In-One Duplex Extended Deployment Configuration

-   *All-In-One Duplex Extended Deployment Configuration*
+   *All-In-One Duplex Extended deployment configuration*

-This configuration is limited to four Compute Nodes as the Controller Function on the All-In-One Controllers has only a portion of the processing power of the overall server.
+This configuration is limited to four compute nodes as the controller function on the all-in-one controllers has only a portion of the processing power of the overall server.

 -----------------------------------
-Preparing All-In-One Duplex Servers
+Preparing All-In-One Duplex servers
 -----------------------------------

 **********
-Bare Metal
+Bare metal
 **********

 Required Servers:

--  Combined Servers (Controller + Compute): 2
+-  Combined servers (controller + compute): 2

 ^^^^^^^^^^^^^^^^^^^^^
-Hardware Requirements
+Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

 The recommended minimum requirements for the physical servers where All-In-One Duplex will be deployed, include:

--  Minimum Processor:
+-  Minimum processor:

-   -  Typical Hardware Form Factor:
+   -  Typical hardware form factor:

-      - Dual-CPU Intel® Xeon® E5 26xx Family (SandyBridge) 8 cores/socket
+      - Dual-CPU Intel® Xeon® E5 26xx family (SandyBridge) 8 cores/socket
-   -  Low Cost / Low Power Hardware Form Factor
+   -  Low cost / low power hardware form factor

-      - Single-CPU Intel Xeon D-15xx Family, 8 cores
+      - Single-CPU Intel Xeon D-15xx family, 8 cores

 -  Memory: 64 GB
 -  BIOS:

-   -  Hyper-Threading Tech: Enabled
+   -  Hyper-Threading technology: Enabled
-   -  Virtualization Technology: Enabled
+   -  Virtualization technology: Enabled
-   -  VT for Directed I/O: Enabled
+   -  VT for directed I/O: Enabled
-   -  CPU Power and Performance Policy: Performance
+   -  CPU power and performance policy: Performance
-   -  CPU C State Control: Disabled
+   -  CPU C state control: Disabled
-   -  Plug & Play BMC Detection: Disabled
+   -  Plug & play BMC detection: Disabled

--  Primary Disk:
+-  Primary disk:

    -  500 GB SDD or NVMe

--  Additional Disks:
+-  Additional disks:

    -  Zero or more 500 GB disks (min.
 10K RPM)

--  Network Ports:
+-  Network ports:

    **NOTE:** The All-In-One Duplex configuration requires one or more data ports.